UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 ## IMPLEMENTATION

 ```
-1. Query RGT/ETH Price from SushiSwap using 1 hour TWAP.
+1. Query RGT/ETH Price from SushiSwap using 15-minute TWAP.
 2. Query the ETH/USD Price as per UMIP-6.
 3. Multiply the RGT/ETH price by the ETH/USD price and round to 6 decimals to get the RGT/USD price.
 4. (for USD/RGT) Take the inverse of the result of step 3 (1/ RGT/USD) to get the USD/RGT price.